 These people and their products could damage ‘self-cleaning’ oven surfaces, not to mention your family.
 Worse still, your oven might not even work after your cheque has cleared!
 So why bother with potentially lethal products that are commercially available to wreck your investment in a quality cooking appliance?

 - Our technicians are trained to the highest standards to help you and your oven.

-- ‘We clean the unseen’ and we’ll leave your oven sparkling and safe to use.
+- ‘We clean the unseen’, leaving your oven sparkling and safe to use.

-How do we know this?
-Because we own the Ovenu brand product formulations.
-Nobody else can claim to be using ‘Ovenu’ product.
-Only Ovenu technicians will be using the ‘real thing’…don’t accept imitations…unless it says ‘Ovenu’ on the package…it isn’t the genuine article…(and may contain caustic that will damage your oven).
+Because we own the Ovenu brand product formulations nobody else can claim to be using Ovenu products.
+Only Ovenu technicians will be using the real thing, so don’t accept imitations.
+Unless it says ‘Ovenu’ on the package it isn’t the genuine article and may contain caustic chemicals that will damage your oven.